 Rapid Re-Housing provides short-term rental assistance and supportive services, without any pre-conditions or requirements (such as employment, income, absence of criminal record, or sobriety) .
 The services provided are tailored to the person’s needs.
 In King County, Rapid Re-Housing providers partner with Housing Connector.
 Learn more in the guidelines.

-When we talk about resources, we mean the people, funding, logistics, and technology that support the administration and provision of services.
+When we talk about resources for the homeless crisis response system, we mean the people, funding, logistics, and technology that support the administration and provision of services.

-Refers to all the stakeholders involved in our homelessness response – primarily providers, governments, funding Support services can include things like case management, child care, mental health services, behavioral health services, substance use disorder services, education services, employment assistance and job training, legal services, food, and transportation.
+Support services is a broad category that can include things like case management, food, child care, mental health services, behavioral health services, substance use disorder services, education services, employment assistance and job training, legal services, and transportation.

 A system is a set of things (for example, cells, people, organizations, etc.) that are interconnected in order behave in a certain way to achieve a particular purpose.
-In our case, the RHA’s purpose is to end homelessness.
+In our case, the purpose of the RHA is to end homelessness.